• Skip to main content

 The recipe for blackened seasoning, as written, is a little spicy.
 If you want to reduce the heat, reduce the amount of cayenne pepper, or eliminate it.

-When buying fish fillets, plan on approximately 4 to 6 ounces per person.
+When buying fish fillets, plan on approximately 4 to 6 ounces per person and try to get the fillets the same size and thickness so they will cook in the same amount of time.

 The cooking time shown in this recipe is for fillets that are one-half of an inch thick.
 If your fillets are thinner or thicker, they will take less or more time to cook properly.